CrossWalk: Fairness-enhanced Node Representation Learning: Our Method: CrossWalk

 \subsection{CrossWalk Enhances Fairness}

-Our reweighting method upweights the edges that are closer to the groups' periphery and those connecting different groups.
+Our reweighting method upweights the edges that are closer to the groups' peripheries and those connecting different groups.
 When transition probabilities in random walks are chosen based on our reweighting strategy, the random walks initiated by representation learning algorithms spend more time visiting nodes at group boundaries.
-Hence, CrossWalk pulls nodes that are near groups’ peripheries towards their neighbors from other groups in the embedding space, while preserving the necessary structural information from the graph.
+Hence, CrossWalk pulls nodes that are near groups’ peripheries towards their neighbors from other groups in the embedding space, while it preserves the necessary structural properties of the graph, because just reweights the existing edges and does not allow normal random walks to randomly skip over nodes.
 Figure \ref{fig:tsne} compares the {DeepWalk} projection of node embeddings of the original and the reweighted graph by CrossWalk on a 2-D space.
 We observe that the embeddings of the two groups are pulled towards each other in the reweighted graph.
 For networks in which the majority of nodes are more than one hop away from group peripheries, larger value of $p$ bias random walks towards other groups and result in fairness-enhanced representations.
-For networks with dense connected components, larger values of $\alpha$ have a similar effect.
-We experimentally study the effect of $\alpha, p$ in the Appendix.
+Moreover, for networks with more inter-group connections, larger values of $\alpha$ should be used.
+We experimentally study the effect of $\alpha, p$ in Section \ref{sec:appendix-parameter-tuning} of Supplementary Material.